Kay Somji on Ranking on First Page of Google for Network Marketing

 2) It also made me look for leverage, as I never wanted to have to work that many hours and not be able to take holidays.

-My dad has always had businesses, I’ve never seen him work a job.
+My dad has always had businesses, I have never seen him work a job.
 My mum has mostly worked with him, but has taken jobs here and there for a couple of years.

 With my parents and their family migrating from Africa to the UK in the 70s and some to Canada, they couldn’t afford education and so they started businesses.
 In addition to my parents, my dad’s side of the family have also been business owners, real estate investors, owned hair salons and others.
 So I don’t think a job was ever a long term option for me.

 I think London is a good place to develop entrepreneurial tendencies.
-There’s an extremely rich part of London, and extremely poor parts.
+There is an extremely rich part of London, and extremely poor parts.
 Not being in the rich area, It was common to see people hustling to do whatever they can to get by.

 I see this all over Europe, but very rarely in North America.
 I was even selling CDs at school at the age of 11 for extra pocket money, and making what most adults would from a part time job.

-That’s a cool coincidence Erik, and funny you should ask.
-I’m right handed and I would classify myself as creative.
-I’ve always been musical and into languages, and I even excelled at art, but I was also exceptionally good at maths and more structured (typically uncreative) stuff too.
+That is a cool coincidence and actually funny you should ask.
+I am right handed and I would classify myself as creative.
+I have always been musical and into languages, and I even excelled at art, but I was also exceptionally good at math and more structured (typically uncreative) stuff too.